By Xiuhan, Thailand

 And so, I abandoned my gathering.
 I felt very guilty because I hadn’t stood firm in my testimony, and I didn’t feel like eating any hotpot.
 After I got home, I felt constantly uneasy and guilty.
 I prayed to God, saying: “O God!
 Faced with this decision, I once again chose to abandon my gathering.
 I feel very distressed and I ask You to illuminate me and allow me to understand Your will.”
 After I’d quietened my heart, I thought about everything that had happened over the past two weeks.
 Why had the two invitations to go out for hotpot happened to coincide with my church gathering times?
 Just then, I remembered the fellowship my brothers and sisters had given previously about how things appeared from the outside to be the arrangements of man, when in actual fact they were a battle in the spiritual world that was raging behind the scenes.
 I finally realized that Satan’s deceitful schemes were secretly hidden behind these events.
 Satan knew that I was very self-regarding and was always worrying about what other people thought of me and worrying that my work colleagues would exclude me, and so it used my weaknesses to attack me, to make me follow my flesh and betray God.
 Without the truth, I had no way to see things from the perspective of the spiritual world, and so I became caught in Satan’s deceitful schemes, and I even gave up attending gatherings so as to maintain my relationship with my work colleagues.

 Afterward, I read a passage of God’s words that said: “If you don’t have a proper relationship with God, no matter what you do to maintain your relationships with other people, no matter how hard you work or how much energy you exert, it will still belong to a human philosophy of life.
 You are maintaining your position among people through a human perspective and a human philosophy so that they will praise you.
-You do not establish proper relationships with people according to the word of God.
+You do not establish proper relationships with people according to the.
 If you don’t focus on your relationships with people but maintain a proper relationship with God, if you are willing to give your heart to God and learn to obey Him, very naturally, your relationships with all people will become proper.”
 God’s words enabled me to understand that normal relationships formed between people are to be built upon the foundation of practicing God’s words and are not to be maintained by relying on worldly philosophies, and I understood that, when one has a normal relationship with God, one’s relationships with other people naturally normalize.
 Looking at how I was behaving when I encountered issues, I was not focusing on practicing in accordance with God’s words or establishing a normal relationship with God, but instead I was relying on my own methods to maintain my relationships with others.
 Like when the owner had asked me to do overtime and give up my days off, for example.
 I knew perfectly well that I could only attend gatherings on my days off, but in order to avoid him saying that I did not respect him, I agreed to the overtime and I gave up attending gatherings.
 When all my colleagues went out for hotpot, I once again followed them and gave up attending gatherings just so that they wouldn’t develop prejudices against me and ostracize me.
 I thought about how I believed in God and yet had no place for God in my heart, and whenever temptation befell me, I always tried to maintain my interpersonal relationships and I grew farther away from God.
 Practicing in that way was not standing firm in my testimony, and instead I had become Satan’s laughingstock, and God did not approve.
 God’s will was that I practice the truth and satisfy Him first and foremost whenever I encountered an issue, and that I not try to maintain my interpersonal relationships for the sake of my own vanity and self-regard, always worrying about what other people thought of me, or what my boss and my work colleagues thought of me.
 Having come to this realization, I said a prayer to God in my heart: “I no longer wish to maintain interpersonal relationships in the future, and no matter what happens to disrupt me or obstruct me from attending gatherings, I will always practice the truth and stand firm in my testimony to satisfy God!”

 Later on, the owner came to the coffee shop and invited us staff out that Saturday to eat BBQ seafood.
 I thought about how I had a gathering to attend that Saturday, so I said I couldn’t go.
 My work colleagues told me that the manager had said that we all had to go, and to not go would cause him to lose face.
 When I remembered what had happened the last time, I decided that I couldn’t maintain my interpersonal relationships this time and that I had to practice the truth and stand firm in my testimony in order to satisfy God.
 So I said firmly to them, “I’m really not going!”
 Unexpectedly, one of my colleagues asked me, “What’s more important, your gatherings or us?”
 I knew that this was Satan tempting me to see whether I would allow myself to be constrained by other people, and so I laughed and said, “My gatherings are more important, of course!
 If you’d be willing to go with me to one, you would understand my decision.”
 My work colleague said nothing and left.